spetrescu/logchimera/README.md

 ...
 ```

+## Artifact: Reproduce Experiments from Original Paper
+To reproduce the experiments conducted during the research initiative that led to the creation of `logchimera`, please refer to the [ARTIFACT.md file](https://github.com/spetrescu/logchimera/blob/main/ARTIFACT.md).

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.